khmerak/Cleaning_Service/README.md

+## Service have not completed yet
+🧹 Cleaning Service App – Database Structure
+This document summarizes the database structure for the Cleaning Service Web App.

+📂 Overview
+The database contains tables for managing:

+Users & Roles (admin/user)

+Customers & Bookings

+Services & Products

+Orders, Invoices, Carts

+Employees, Branches & Positions

+Authentication (sessions, tokens)

+File uploads

+🗃️ Key Tables and Relationships
+👤 Users
+Stores registered users with roles.

+Columns: name, email, password, role.

+👥 Customers
+Linked to a user_id.

+Unique by email and phone.

+🏢 Branches
+Each branch has a unique name, email, and phone.

+👨‍🔧 Employees
+Connected to branch_id and position_id.

+Stores employee personal data and profile image.

+💼 Positions
+Stores role titles for employees (e.g., Manager, Cleaner).

+Note: No records yet.

+📦 Products
+Products include price, stock, and category_id.

+Linked to categories.

+🛍️ Categories
+Categories for products (e.g., Bath Cleaning, Cleaning Machine).

+🛒 Orders & Order Items
+Orders linked to users.

+Each order can have multiple items.

+Items reference both order_id and product_id.

+🧾 Invoices
+Linked to order_id.

+Stores payment method.

+📅 Bookings
+Customers book services at a branch.

+Linked to service_id, customer_id, branch_id.

+🧰 Services
+Linked to service_categories.

+Note: No data yet.
+Table exists but empty.

+🧼 Service Categories
+Parent categories for services.

+Note: Table exists but empty.

+🛒 Add to Cart
+Users can add products to cart before placing orders.

+🖼️ Uploads
+Stores uploaded images.

+Note: Table exists but no records yet.

 # 🧼 Cleaning App - Database Schema Overview

 This document provides an overview of the database structure used in the **Cleaning App** system.